Chapter 14 More about data manipulations: merging, reshaping and cleaning data

 ## 3 Guangqi 2.8 3.6

-While all is well with Cecilia, Marco is now assigned Guangqi’s winter quarter grades, and Guangqi in turn gets Nong’s winter grades.
+While all is well with Cecilia, Now assigned Guangqi’s winter quarter grades are assigned to Marco, and Guangqi in turn gets Nong’s winter grades.
 This will cause a lot of trouble for the university!

-What we need to do instead is to find which line in the first dataset (autumn 2023) corresponds to which row in the second dataset (winter 2024), and combine the corresponding rows only.
+What we need to do instead is to find which line in the first dataset (autumn 2023) corresponds to which row in the second dataset (winter 2024), and combine those rows.
 This is the idea of merging or joining (because you are “merging” or “joining” the data frames together).

 - primary key is the key in the current data frame.